What Is A Solid State Battery?

 As of now, cost remains one of the main barriers preventing widespread adoption of solid-state batteries.

-The "Semi-Solid" Marketing Trap
+The "Semi-Solid" Marketing Trap?

 What are semi-solid-state batteries?